krishnac7/Reverse_image_search/readme.md

 * Sign up for IBM's [Watson Studio](https://dataplatform.cloud.ibm.com/).
 By creating a project in Watson Studio a free tier ``Object Storage`` service will be created in your IBM Cloud account.
 Take note of your service names as you will need to select them in the following steps.

+* If you are running it on cpu and have decided to reduce the image dataset size you may end up with reduced prediction accuracy

 > Note: When creating your Object Storage service, select the ``Free`` storage type in order to avoid having to pay an upgrade fee.

 * Create a new Project in Watson Studio (New --> Standard project)